Blog freshness: Research notes liveLatest update: May 2026Telemetry mode: Public-safe live stripAI tools: Self-hosted demos live

 4. 2FA: User enters username/password + TOTP code

-5. Session: Authelia creates session cookie
+5. Session: Authentik creates session cookie

 6. Forwarding: Request forwarded to Portainer container